vim-advent-calendar/ideas/markzen-mappings.md

 What you meant, of course, was to execute the core function of the unmapped `<Return>`, not to run the mapping again.
 In other words, you don't want mappings to apply in the RHS.
-That's exactly what the 'noremap' version of map-defining commands do.
+That is exactly what the 'noremap' version of mapping-defining commands do.
 Try:

     nnoremap <Return> :nohls<Return><Return>

 Bingo, everything works as intended.

-Each map-creating command has its noremap version:
+Each mapping-creating command has its noremap version:

 * nnoremap
 * inoremap